cyrillsch/IVDML/README.md

 learning in partially linear endogenous models. *Electronic Journal of Statistics*, 15(2):6461–6543, 2021.

-Cyrill Scheidegger, COAUTHORS, Inference for heterogeneous treatment effects with efficient instruments and machine learning.
+Cyrill Scheidegger, Zijian Guo and Peter Bühlmann.
+Inference for heterogeneous treatment effects with efficient instruments and machine learning.
+Preprint, arXiv:2503.03530, 2025.

 Bernard W. Silverman.
 Density estimation for statistics and data analysis.
 Chapman & Hall/CRC monographs on statistics and applied